-- Products and Services - Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered]

-- Listing of Products and/or Services - Emergency Response Training and Exercises: Training and exercises are coordinated for VDACS staff to enhance response to emergencies and disasters of all kinds.
-Examples of training and exercise topics include: • National Incident Management System • Incident Command System • Emergency Operations Center (VDACS responsibilities, and Task Management System) • Food Borne Illness Outbreak Response • Highly Contagious Livestock or Poultry Disease Outbreak Response • Plant Pest Outbreak Response - Homeland Security Information Sharing: Security information is shared in daily and special reports from the Department of Homeland Security, Virginia Fusion Center and Virginia Department of Emergency Management with applicable members of VDACS.

-Emergency Response Plans: Plans are coordinated and revised to respond to agency emergency responsibilities to provide: •Nutrition Assistance for Sheltered Virginians, • Animal/Zoonotic Disease, or Plant Pest Infestation Response, and • Food Safety and Food Security Services.

-Identify Emergency Services Requirement and Funding Sources: Coordinates with VDACS divisions and offices to identify and prioritize equipment, training and exercises required to enhance food and agriculture disaster prevention, mitigation, response and recovery efforts.
+- Factors Impacting the Products and/or Services: - Anticipated Changes to the Products and/or Services No significant changes anticipated. - Listing of Products and/or Services - o Emergency Response Training and Exercises: Training and exercises are coordinated for VDACS staff to enhance response to emergencies and disasters of all kinds.
+Examples of training and exercise topics include: • National Incident Management System • Incident Command System • Emergency Operations Center (VDACS responsibilities, and Task Management System) • Food Borne Illness Outbreak Response • Highly Contagious Livestock or Poultry Disease Outbreak Response • Plant Pest Outbreak Response - $\circ \ \ \text{Homeland Security Information Sharing: Security information is shared in daily and special reports from the}$ Department of Homeland Security, Virginia Fusion Center and Virginia Department of Emergency Management with applicable members of VDACS. - o Emergency Response Plans: Plans are coordinated and revised to respond to agency emergency responsibilities $to\ provide: {}^{\bullet} Nutrition\ Assistance\ for\ Sheltered\ Virginians, {}^{\bullet} Animal/Zoonotic\ Disease,\ or\ Plant\ Pest\ Infestation$ Response, • Food Safety and Food Security Services, and • Emergency Sheltering of Household Pets and Service - o Identify Emergency Services Requirement and Funding Sources: Coordinates with VDACS divisions and offices to identify and prioritize equipment, training and exercises required to enhance food and agriculture disaster prevention, mitigation, response and recovery efforts.
 Identifies sources of funding to meet these requirements.